 -Fishing at Vernonia Lake is pretty good.

-Firewood is available for purchase in each camp and cabin loop for $5 for ~7 split pieces of dry wood and $3 for bundled kindling from 5-8pm.
+Firewood and kindling are available for purchase in each camp and cabin loop for $5 for ~7 split pieces of dry wood and $3 for bundled kindling from 5-8pm.
 Pay at the paystations, show the On-Duty Hosts your receipt or provide exact change.
 No Cahnge be given.

-Ice is available for purchase at the campground loops for $3 per bag and at the Depot Friday 12-4pm, Sat & Sun from 10-4pm.
+Ice is available for purchase at the campground loops for $3 per bag and at the Depot, during operational hours.
 Block & Cubed available.
 CASH or card.
 Ice sales benefit the Friends of Stub Stewart State Park and the Banks Vernonia State Trail.
 Proceeds come back into the park.

-The Discovery Depot Interpretive Center is a Visitor Center located at the Stub Stewart Welcome Center.
+The Discovery Depot and no contact Interpretive Visitor Center is located at the Stub Stewart Welcome Center.
 The Discovery Depot has park and local information, interpretive displays, and items available for purchase through the Friends of Stub Stewart State Park and the Banks-Vernonia State Trail.
 The Discovery Depot hours vary due to COVID19 restrictions and volunteer availability.
 Please call the Park Office Monday - Friday 8 a.m -3:30 p.m. for current days and hours of operation.
 503.324.0606 ext 221

 ATV Permits are available online at www.oregonstateparks.org.